-The flowchart (Figure 6) and matrix (Table 5) below should be used to determine the appropriate checklists to be used to assess an organisation's security control measures based on the two organisational infrastructure models outlined in Section 3.1:
+The flowchart (Figure 5) and matrix (Table 4) below should be used to determine the appropriate checklists to be used to assess an organisation's security control measures based on the two organisational infrastructure models outlined in Section 3.1:

-- 1. Centres of excellence - 2.
+- 1. Centrally hosted jurisdictional infrastructure CQRs - 2.
 Standalone CQRs